ifreddyrondon/bastion/README.md

 than the ENV variables.

-When **production** mode is on, the request logger IP, UserAgent and Referer are enable, the logger level is set to `error` (is not set with LoggerLevel option), the profiler routes are disable (is not set with EnableProfiler option) and the logging pretty print is disabled.
+When **production** mode is on, the request logger IP, UserAgent and Referer are enable, the logger level is set to `error`, the profiler routes are disabled and the logging pretty print is disabled.

 - `Mode(mode string)` set the mode in which the App is running.